philc/book-notes/business/paul graham essays.md

   yet.
 They're on the frontier of civilization.
 * Working in a clump of smart people on hard problems is a symptom of being upwind.
 A problem is hard if there's suspense that you will fail.
-* Kids should not see their identity as "high school students.
+* Kids should not see their identity as "high school students."
 That's a day job, because most schools do not offer enriching, challenging problems to pursue; there's no way to get done anything important, or follow your curiosity.
 * "The word 'aptitude' is misleading, because it implies something innate.
 The most powerful sort of